Cadey is coffee

 I hope this helps, this module is going to be used in my future post on how to create an application using Nim's Jester framework.

-This article was posted on M08 28 2019.
 Facts and circumstances may have changed since publication.
 Please contact me before jumping to conclusions if something seems wrong or unclear.

-Tags: nim email
+Tags: nim, email